Revelstoke roads and weather - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

-Today: Mainly sunny.
-Wind north 30 km/h becoming light this morning.
-High 6.
-UV index 3 or moderate.
+Today: Increasing cloudiness early this morning.
+High plus 5.
+UV index 4 or moderate.

+Tonight: Cloudy with 60 percent chance of rain showers or wet flurries this evening.
+Flurries overnight.
+Local snowfall amount 2 cm.
+Wind up to 15 km/h.
+Low minus 2.
+Wind chill minus 3 overnight.

 Revelstoke Mountain Resort report: